crocs-muni/usable-cert-validation/utils/yml2cert/README.md

     golang.org/doc/install

-Install the yaml v3:
+Install the yaml.v3 GO package.
+It is used for parsing YAML certificate templates:

     go get gopkg.in/yaml.v3

-Install the modified fork of golang.org/x/crypto:
+Install the modified fork of golang.org/x/crypto.
+It is used for generating ASN.1 data:

     git clone https://github.com/zacikpa/crypto.git $GOPATH/src/golang.org/x/crypto